griselleong/nhaJavascript/waterConsumption/README.md

 ## Challenges

-1) Change the code so that it prints out the waterConsumptionRawData array
+1) Change the code so that it prints out the waterConsumptionRawData array in console.log
 2) Change the code so that it creates just the header for our Water Consumption Data (hint: there's a function that does most of this for you)
 3) Change the code so that it also populates the table with Water Consumption Data